HelmiHalmouch/style_transform_by_neural_network/README.md

 # Style-Transform-by-Neural-Algorithm-
-Here I show the implimentation of an algorithme for image stlye transform using neural network.
+Here I show the implimentation of an algorithme for image style transform using neural network.
 The architecture is he same of the pretrained model VGG19.

 # Requirements
 Python 3.6 <br/>